jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 **create a gene regulatory network from transcriptome dataset**.

+No "lazy mode" function available for this part.
+The most important function here is : `SJAracne.prepare()`, user could directly call this function if eset (an ExpressionSet class object), TF_list (list of transcription factor genes with ID match the main ID type in eset) and SIG_list (list of signaling factor genes with ID match the main ID type in eset) are well prepared.
+Others are mainly supporting functions for eset QC, ID conversion and etc.

-The complete demo script for network construction can be found here, [pipeline_network_demo1.R](https://github.com/jyyulab/NetBID-dev/blob/master/demo_scripts/pipeline_network_demo1.R).
+The complete step-by-step demo script for network construction can be found here, [pipeline_network_demo1.R](https://github.com/jyyulab/NetBID-dev/blob/master/demo_scripts/pipeline_network_demo1.R).

 ----------
 ## Quick Navigation for this page